NFL ODDS Hub

 If you like to focus more on individual players than actual teams, there is always a huge amount of NFL player prop bet options each week of the NFL season.

-Whether you want to focus on NFL spread betting or you are a player prop guru, all of the major, licensed sportsbooks offered in your state/province will have a selection of bets that meet your NFL wagering needs.
+Whether you want to focus on NFL spread betting or you are a player prop guru, all of the significant, licensed sportsbooks offered in your state/province will have a selection of bets that meet your NFL wagering needs.

 NFL Point Spread

-When you have two teams playing who aren’t exactly evenly matched, a spread is used to help give incentive for bettors to take the underdog.
+When you have two teams playing who aren’t evenly matched, a spread is used to help give incentive for bettors to take the underdog.

 Example: